 The web is full of content encouraging founders to outsource, as well as the one which may scare them off.
 Success stories about boosted productivity are countered by the ones about miscommunication, cultural/time zone differences and, eventually, sunk capital.

-There are a number of factors to take into account when deciding whether to outsource and choosing your software development vendor.
+There are a number of factors to take into account when deciding whether to outsource and choosing your software development vendor (more details in our previous article: How to find a good software house.
 But we have to define what software outsourcing is in the first place.

 What is software outsourcing?